 Architects are generally much more expensive than a drafting service or building designer.
 Why?
 Simply because architects are required to have extensive tertiary training and various legal requirements.
-For a new home or renovation, architects might be seen as more like a high-end fashion designer or a celebrity chef.
+For a new home or renovation, architects might be seen as more like high-end fashion designers or celebrity chefs.
 Great at what they do, but what you really want expertly designed is your renovation or extension – not the Sistine Chapel and certainly not at Sistine Chapel-style prices!

-While architects and draftsman possess many common building design skills, the draftsman can be regarded as a specialist home designer.
+While architects and draftsmen possess many common building design skills, the draftsman can be regarded as a specialist home designer.
 Draftsmen will be particularly brilliant at CAD, nailing with surgical detail the technical details that really matter for your project.
-A draftsman who is also registered as a building designer and can demonstrate examples of their previous experience is more than qualified to design a functional, energy efficient, innovative new home or extension.
+A draftsman who is also registered as a building designer and can demonstrate examples of their previous experience is more than qualified to design a functional, energy-efficient, innovative new home or extension.

 None of this is to put the architect down at all – of course not.
 They’re brilliant at coming up with design concepts to produce some of the world’s most awe-inspiring buildings and structures that are nothing short of iconic.
 Naturally enough these designs are expensive to construct.